In This Article

 Burns agrees that immersing your face (and body, if you’re going to exfoliate other areas) in hot water before you begin exfoliating is key to opening up your pores and preparing the skin for cleaning.
 “You’ll also want to ensure that you have a running supply of hot water to wash away dead skin cells once you’ve scrubbed them off,” she advises.
 “If you’re exfoliating in the bath, opt for a fragrance-free gel and soak for 10 minutes before you begin exfoliating to allow the skin to soften.
 If you’re in the shower, run the water over your skin for five minutes before exfoliating.”

 Though any time of day will work, exfoliating in the morning is ideal because the skin repairs itself at night, leaving a layer of dead skin cells just begging to be sloughed off.

-Apply a moisturizer afterwards.
+Apply a moisturizer afterward.

 Use some pressure.

-While you certainly don’t want to hurt yourself, you also don’t want to be too dainty when exfoliating or you won’t actually remove the dead skin.
-“Ensure that you apply pressure when exfoliating, and can feel the rough texture on your skin, to remove the surface-layer of dead skin,” advises Burns.
+While you certainly don’t want to hurt yourself, you also don’t want to be too dainty when exfoliating, or you won’t actually remove the dead skin.
+“Ensure that you apply pressure when exfoliating, and can feel the rough texture on your skin, to remove the surface layer of dead skin,” advises Burns.

 Don't forget your lips.